Our Team

 Sonja Sowders

 Sonja Sowders (she/her) is NIC certified and has been working in the interpreting field for 14 years.
 She has a friendly approach to her mentoring but still pushes the people she works with to be the best they can be in order to provide the best interpreting experience for the Deaf individuals they work with.
-She graduated from Saint Paul College in Saint Paul, Minnesota in 2007 with an Associate’s degree in Sign Language Interpreting.
+She graduated in 2007 with an Associate’s degree in Sign Language Interpreting.

 Screen Shot 2021-12-22 at 6.21.47 AM.png